textileio/community/docs/tutorials/hub/user-buckets.md

 If your app is providing private spaces for your users to organize their photos or files, you can also create encrypted buckets for them.

-The `open` and `init` methods on the Bucket class take an `isPrivate` option.
+The `open` and `init` methods on the Bucket class take an `isEncrypted` option.
 Your bucket start method may look like:

 ```typescript
 import { Buckets } from '@textile/hub'